 However, the pandemic is also pushing recruiters to innovate the way they approach Campus recruitment.
 Holding a physical career fair is no longer the centerpiece of the campus recruitment strategy.
 Companies can now recruit a young employee in the comfort of their office by inviting them to visit a virtual event platform.

 In a 2021 survey by Markletic, out of 3851 respondent in the B2B market segment, 55% want to invest more into this campus recruiting technology in 2021.

 Virtual event platforms employ various tools, from chat programs and telecommunication functions such as video call to visual tools like video or graphic editing tools to plan, market, and host virtual events.
-The tool’s primary mission is to allow users to deliver the experience of in-person physical events through a digital format. vFairs, for example, allows an entire event, including individual booths, to be displayed in a positive, 3D-styled visual experience.
+The tool's primary mission is to allow users to deliver the experience of in-person physical events through a digital format. vFairs, for example, allows participants to visit an entire event, including individual booths, to be displayed in a positive, 3D-styled visual experience.

 Want to experience a virtual fair?
 Check out this demo for a campus open day - hosted by the vFairs platform: